mboljen/dirvish-cronjob/README.md

 Dirvish cronjob for non-permanently available dirvish banks and branches

-## Description

-This project implements daily backups for non-permanently mounted dirvish banks and branches.

 ## Synopsis

 Run `PREFIX/sbin/dirvish-cronjob` on permanently available branches once a day, invoked by `/etc/cron.daily/dirvish-cronjob`.
 Output is directed to the logfile `/var/log/dirvish-cronjob.log`.